-As Eq.(\ref{eq:doubleratio}) indicates, the larger $N_tN_p/N_d^2$ at lower multiplicity is due to the larger deuteron than triton radius.
+According to Eq.(\ref{eq:doubleratio}), the larger $N_tN_p/N_d^2$ at lower multiplicity is due to the larger deuteron than triton radius.
 This enhancement in the value of $N_tN_p/N_d^2$ would disappear if the deuteron and triton radii were similar.
 Indeed, changing the triton radius to that of deuteron in the coalescence model calculations using nucleons from the AMPT model, we have obtained an almost constant value of about 0.33 for all particle multiplicities.
 This result strongly indicates the importance of the size effect on coalescence production of light nuclei in heavy-ion collisions.
 The upcoming measurements of $N_t N_p/N_d^2$ as a function of multiplicity would thus help discriminate different production mechanisms of light nuclei in heavy-ion collisions.
-We would like to point out that neither the hydrodynamic nor the AMPT model in our study includes any dynamical density fluctuations related to the critical point or first-order phase transition of the QCD matter.
+We would like to point out that neither the hydrodynamic model nor the AMPT model used in our study includes any dynamical density fluctuations related to the critical point or first-order phase transition of the QCD matter.
 Therefore, our results can serve as the baseline predictions for the yield ratio of light nuclei in the search for the possible QCD critical point from experimental beam energy scan of heavy-ion collisions.